bubroz/clipscribe/docs/TROUBLESHOOTING.md

 This prevents deploying broken code and saves debugging time later.

-Remember: When in doubt, run with `--log-level DEBUG`
+Remember: When in doubt, run with `--debug`

 ### Vertex AI Failures
 - **Symptom**: The application crashes with errors related to `vertexai` or Google Cloud permissions, especially during batch processing.